sav-che/TL-2/Authors/Bailey, Liberty Hyde {std. L.H. Bailey} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 265](https://www.biodiversitylibrary.org/item/103858#page/277/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 265](https://www.biodiversitylibrary.org/page/33264992) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Bailey, Liberty Hyde {std.
 L.H.
 Bailey}|first entry]] for this author

 ### Author

 \* Bailey, Liberty Hyde (1858-1954), American horticulturist and botanist, educated at Michigan Agricultural College; B.S.
 1882, professor of horticulture and landscape gardening at Michigan State (Agricult.)
 College 1885, M.S. ib.
 1886, professor of practical and experimental horticulture at Cornell University, Ithaca, N.Y.
 1888-1903, second director of the College of Agriculture ib.
-1903, dean of the New York State College of Agriculture and director of ib. experiment station 1904, founder, and donor of the Bailey Hortorium. (*L.H.
-Bailey*).
+1903, dean of the New York State College of Agriculture and director of ib. experiment station 1904, founder, and donor of the Bailey Hortorium.
+**Abbreviated name**: *L.H.
+Bailey*

 #### Herbarium and types